sradc/MakeAgents/README.md

 @ma.action
 def get_task_instructions():
-    return "Your task is to get both the user's first and second name."
+    return "Your task is to get both the user's first and last name."

 class MessageUserArg(BaseModel):